Mike Callahan

 School construction spending hits $89B in 2026, up 14% from 2024.
 Here's which states are building, which trades are in demand, and how to win the bid.

 Multifamily starts hit 412,000 SAAR in Q1 2026, outpacing single-family for the third straight quarter.
-Here's what's driving it and where crews should be looking.
+Here's what's driving it and where crews should be.

 CommercialCold Storage Facilities Are the Next Warehouse Boom

-Mike Callahan explains why cold storage construction is commercial building's next mega-trend — market drivers, technical challenges, cost structure, and how to break into the specialty.
+Mike Callahan explains why cold storage construction is commercial building's next mega-trend — market drivers, technical challenges, cost structure, and how.

-Mike Callahan reveals why restaurant build-outs are commercial construction's most profitable niche — pricing, kitchen complexity, permitting, and how to break into the specialty.
+Mike Callahan reveals why restaurant build-outs are commercial construction's most profitable niche — pricing, kitchen complexity, permitting, and how to break.

 CommercialTilt-Up Construction Is Making a Comeback — Here's Why

-Mike Callahan explains the tilt-up concrete construction comeback — speed, labor efficiency, cost predictability, and modern aesthetics driving commercial adoption in 2026.
+Mike Callahan explains the tilt-up concrete construction comeback — speed, labor efficiency, cost predictability, and modern aesthetics driving commercial.

-A general contractor's inside look at building hyperscale data centers — from 1M+ sqft campuses to managing 2,000-5,000 workers and 40+ subcontractors on billion-dollar projects.
+A general contractor's inside look at building hyperscale data centers — from 1M+ sqft campuses to managing 2,000-5,000 workers and 40+ subcontractors on.

 Residential2026 IRC Code Changes Every Residential Builder Must Know

 Complete guide to 2024 IRC code changes affecting residential builders in 2026.
-Structural, energy, electrical, and plumbing updates with cost impacts and compliance strategies.
+Structural, energy, electrical, and plumbing updates with cost impacts and.

-Residential3D-Printed Homes Hit 200 Units — Hype vs Reality for Residential Contractors
+Residential3D Printed Homes Hit 200 Units: Hype vs Reality in 2026

 3D-printed homes have reached 200 completed units in the US.
-Honest assessment of the technology's costs, capabilities, limitations, and what it means for residential contractors.
+Honest assessment of the technology's costs, capabilities, limitations, and what it means for.

-ADU construction costs average $185K nationally.
-Breakdown of costs by type, region, and what builders need to know about the backyard dwelling boom in 2026.
+ADU construction costs average $185K in 2026, per NAHB.
+Breakdown by ADU type, region, and what builders should know about the backyard dwelling boom.

 NAHB builder confidence index hits 52 in March 2026.
-Breakdown of the three components, regional variation, and what it means for residential builders' pipeline strategy.
+Breakdown of the three components, regional variation, and what it means for residential builders'.

 ResidentialCustom Home Starts Fall 11% — Semi-Custom Takes Over

 Custom home starts fall 11% as semi-custom programs capture market share.
-Analysis of why buyers are shifting and how custom builders can adapt their business model.
+Analysis of why buyers are shifting and how custom builders can adapt their business.

 Energy-efficient new homes command an 8.2% price premium.
-Complete ROI analysis of above-code construction costs, sales premiums, and how builders can capture the green upgrade value.
+Complete ROI analysis of above-code construction costs, sales premiums, and how builders can capture.

 ResidentialFirst-Time Buyer Age Hits 36 — How That Reshapes What You Build